Yes, the Seahawks had luck on their side — but they earned their tough road victory vs. the Browns

 CLEVELAND — The narrative in Northeast Ohio will be that the Browns did what the Browns do.
 It will say that the orange-domed dolts wrote a note, taped it to a box and gifted Seattle a victory.

-But the Seahawks did not improve to 5-1 on Sunday because of their opponent’s generosity.
+But the Seahawks did not improve to 5-1 Sunday because of their opponent’s generosity.
 They weren’t given that 32-28 win — they stole it in cold blood.

 Whether it was via a blocked punt, forced fumble or end-zone interception, Seattle chopped away at Cleveland’s will before yelling timber by day’s end.
-It erased a 14-point deficit, staged a fourth-quarter comeback, and celebrated on enemy terrain.
+It erased a 14-point deficit, staged a fourth-quarter comeback and celebrated on enemy terrain.

 Yes, the win was more beast than beauty.
 And Lady Luck gave the 206 a shout.